sass/sass/proposal/package-importer.d.ts.md

 the existing legacy importer logic, and if the package importer returns `null`, the legacy importer logic will be invoked.

-Currently, the only available package importer is `node`, which follows Node resolution logic to locate Sass files.
+Currently, the only available package importer is `NodePackageImporter`, which follows Node resolution logic to locate Sass files.

-An optional `entryPointPath` path can be passed to provide a starting `parentURL` for the Node package resolution algorithm.
+An optional `entryPointPath` path can be passed to the `NodePackageImporter` to provide a starting `parentURL` for the Node package resolution algorithm.
 If not set, the default value is `require.main.filename`.

 Defaults to undefined.